yanjunzan/Yeast-GGE/README.md

 ## Introduction
 All the analysis are performed using customised code in R programming language (version V3.3.1) on a iMac (x86_64-apple-darwin13.4.0)

-All code is provided in ./bin and a summary of the analysis is avaliable as ./bin/Zan_carlborg_summary.R
+All analysis scripts are provided in ./bin and a summary of the analysis is avaliable as ./bin/Zan_carlborg_summary.R

 ## Requirement
 Following R packages are required to run the script:\